magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 To add these environments to the Project Web Interface, review this entire document to complete a few preparation steps and enter a ticket.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Please be aware, you ticket will be added to a queue for updating existing Pro projects.
+Please be aware, your ticket will be added to a queue for updating existing Pro projects.
 The process may take some time to complete.
 We will update your tickets with details, timing, and updates.
 </div>

 All new projects already include these features.